Trio of new Pirates coaches have work cut out for them

 Bartee and Cora replace Nick Leyva and Rick Sofield, respectively, in their roles.
 And while their titles suggest that waving and holding runners are their top professional priorities, the men have other tasks that might not be as high-profile but take up more of their time.

-Cora, 51, is the Pirates' infield coach after spending 2016 as the Double-A Altoona Curve's manager during his first year as part of the organization.
-Bartee, a 44-year-old, is the outfield and baserunning coach.
+Cora, 51, is the infield coach after spending 2016 as the Double-A Altoona Curve's manager during his first year as part of the organization.
+Bartee, 44, is the outfield and baserunning coach.

 “The players talk about the 7-to-10,” Cora said, referring to 7 p.m. until 10 p.m.
-“The fans see the 7-to-10 — but they don't see the before or the after.
+“The fans see the 7-to-10, but they don't see the before or the after.
 And there's a lot of before and after.

 “The part of the job to go out there and coach a base?
 Yes, it is a big deal, obviously, but as far as physically exhausting or whatever?
 No. But the before, working with the infielders and the position of the infielders, the studying of the opponent and all that stuff, that's the real work.”

-The auxiliary tasks of Cora and Bartee in working with infielders and outfielders has taken on extra importance this spring because of the number of utility and super-utility players in camp and the number of players moving to or learning new positions.
+The auxiliary tasks of Cora and Bartee in working with infielders and outfielders have taken on extra importance this spring because of the number of utility and super-utility players in camp and the number of players moving to or learning new positions.

-“(Cora) is great — he's intense, and he's really good what he does,” said Adam Frazier, who started at all four infield positions during Grapefruit League play.
-“He was an all-star (1997), a first-round guy (1985) and played forever in the big leagues (11 seasons).
+“(Cora) is great.
+He's intense, and he's really good what he does,” said Adam Frazier, who started at all four infield positions during Grapefruit League play.

+“He was an All-Star (1997), a first-round guy (1985) and played forever in the big leagues (11 seasons).
 So you gotta listen.
 He's helped me out and (fellow utilityman Phil Gosselin) and everybody else.
 Just around the bag at second, using your feet and stuff like that.
 In the short time I have been here with him I feel like I have gotten a lot better at each spot.”

-Bartee garners similar praise from players such as Frazier, Jose Osuna and John Jaso, none of whom considers outfield their natural position but will be expected to play it some.
+Bartee garners similar praise from players such as Frazier, Jose Osuna and John Jaso, none of whom considers outfield his natural position but will be expected to play it some.

-But while the work more behind-the-scenes is important, the fans' ire will most likely be directed at a sent runner getting thrown out at home or a runner getting picked off a base.
+But while the work more behind-the-scenes is important, the fans' ire most likely will be directed at a sent runner getting thrown out at home or a runner getting picked off a base.

 And the 2016 Pirates were bad running the bases.
 They ranked well below MLB average in metrics such as outs on the base paths, times thrown out at home, extra bases taken percentage, times picked off and times caught stealing.